ShengHuaWu/SHFile/README.md

     [SHTemporaryFile setUp];

-Create a file by a given name and data, and save the file in the temporary directory.
+Create a file by a given name and data, and save the data in the temporary directory.

     NSData *data = ...;
     SHTemporaryFile *file = [SHTemporaryFile fileWithName:@"filename.txt" data:data];